Ecaterina Stahl-Iencic: Biography

 She was born Katalin Jencsik.
-(Hungarian name order Jencsik Katalin) She belonged to the Hungarian minority in Transylvania. she took up fencing when she was 14 at local club Unio Satu Mare under the coaching of Alexandru Csipler.
-There she became friends with Ileana Gyulai, with whom she would fence in the Romanian national team, and with József Szepessy, who would become team world champion with Germany in 1973.
+(Hungarian name order Jencsik Katalin) She belonged to the Hungarian minority in Transylvania. she took up fencing when she was 14 at local club Unio Satu Mare under the coaching of(hungarian Sándor Csipler) Alexandru Csipler.
+There she became friends with Ileana Gyulai (hungarian:Ilona Gyulai), with whom she would fence in the Romanian national team, and with József Szepessy, who would become team world champion with Germany in 1973.

 In 1964, at 18 years, Stahl won the Romanian national championship with Unio, and transferred to CSA Steaua in Bucharest.
 The same year, she took part in her first Olympics in the team foil event.
 Romania was defeated by the Soviet Union in quarter-finals and finished 5th after prevailing over France.
 In 1965 she won the Junior World Championships in Rotterdam.
 She also earned a team silver medal with Romania at the senior 1965 World Fencing Championships.
 She earned her first major individual medal, a bronze, at the 1966 World Fencing Championships.
 She would earn two individual medals, including gold in 1975, and seven team medals at the World Championships throughout her career.